arstream/Network-Programming-with-Go/architecture/component_distribution.md

 * Application logic
 * Data access

-The *presentation component* is responsible for interactions with the user, both displaying data and gathering input. it may be a modern GUI interface with buttons, lists, menus, etc, or an older command-line style interface, asking questions and getting answers.
+The *presentation component* is responsible for interactions with the user, both displaying data and gathering input. it may be a modern GUI interface with buttons, lists, menus, etc., or an older command-line style interface, asking questions and getting answers.
 The details are not important at this level.

 The *application logic* is responsible for interpreting the users' responses, for applying business rules, for preparing queries and managing responses from the their component.